Julia Margaret Cameron: Later life

-After a short visit to England six months earlier, Cameron fell ill with a dangerous chill and died on 26 January 1879 at the Glencairn estate in Ceylon.
+Cameron died on 26 January 1879 at the Glencairn estate in Ceylon.
 It is often reported that her last word was "Beauty" or "Beautiful".

-In her 12-year career, Cameron produced around 900 photographs.
+In her 12-year career, Cameron produced about 900 photographs.

 Photographic work

 Influences

 Cameron was an educated and cultured woman; she was a Christian thinker familiar with medieval art, the Renaissance, and the Pre-Raphaelites.
-She may also have been influenced by the contemporary interest in phrenology, the study of the human physiognomy as a sign of a person's character.
+She may also have been influenced by the contemporary interest in phrenology, the study of the skull as a sign of a person's character.
 The Old Masters also informed her work.
 Her compositions and use of light have been connected to Raphael, Rembrandt, and Titian.

 John Herschel, who relayed to Cameron the news of the inventions of photography by Talbot and Daguerre, was an important influence on technique and the practicalities of the medium, as indicated in a letter Cameron wrote to the astronomer, "You were my first teacher and to you I owe all the first experience and insights."

-It is likely that Cameron saw Reginald Southey photographing on the Isle of Wight during a holiday in 1857 when he visited the Camerons and photographed their children and the children of her neighbour, Alfred Tennyson, before Cameron took up the medium in earnest.
+It is likely that Cameron saw Reginald Southey photographing on the Isle of Wight during a holiday in 1857 when he visited the Camerons and photographed their children and the children of her neighbours, the Tennysons, before Cameron took up the camera in earnest.

 Perhaps the most important photographer to influence Cameron's work was David Wilkie Wynfield.
+Much like Cameron, Wynfield published soft-focus portraits of friends dressed up as characters from history or literature.
+The press compared their photographic work and noted the similarities in style and their consideration of the medium as fine art.
 Cameron's style of close-up portraits resembling Titian may well have been learned from Wynfield, since she took a lesson from him and later wrote "I consult him in correspondence whenever I am in difficulty".
-Much like Cameron, Wynfield published an album of soft-focus portraits of friends dressed up as characters from history or literature.
-The press compared their photographic work and noted the similarities in style and their consideration of the medium as fine art.
-She later wrote that "to my feeling about his beautiful photography I owed all my attempts and indeed consequently all my success".
+The Arts Council booklet to accompany the 1951 Festival of Britain photography exhibition quoted from an 11-page "holograph letter" (exhibit 471) to William Michael Rossetti in which she states: "To [Wynfield's] beautiful photography I owed all my attempts and indeed consequently all my success."